prometheus/prometheus/GOVERNANCE.md

 ### Governance changes

 Material changes to this document are discussed publicly on the [developer mailing mailing list][devs].
-Any change requires a [supermajority](#supermajority-vote) in favour.
+Any change requires a [supermajority](#supermajority-vote) in favor.
 Editorial changes may be made by [lazy consensus](#consensus) unless challenged.

 ### Other matters

 Any matter that needs a decision, including but not limited to financial matters, may be called to a vote by any member if they deem it necessary.
-For financial, private or personnel matters discussion and voting takes place on the [team mailing list][team], otherwise on the [developer mailing list][devs].
+For financial, private, or personnel matters, discussion and voting takes place on the [team mailing list][team], otherwise on the [developer mailing list][devs].

 ## Voting